offbyone/ideas/content/old/asides/related-to-the-post-prior-to-this.md

 The annual \[Jefferson Muzzle\](<http://www.tjcenter.org/past2005.html>) awards for 2005 came out a short time ago.

 From the FCC to the MPAA, with stops at high schools and the Republican/Democrat conventions in between.
-It\'d be funny if it weren\'t true.
+It'd be funny if it weren't true.
 As it is, it makes me want to cry.